feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into 3 concise bullet points highlighting the main aspects of Algeria's economic situation."
+#> [1] "Summarize the gathered information into 3 clear and concise bullet points in English."
 #>
 #> [[2]]$response
-#> - Algeria's GDP stands at approximately $170 billion with a growth rate of 2-3%
+#> - Algeria's GDP growth is moderate, projected at 2-3% annually, primarily
-#> as of early 2024.
-#> - Inflation is moderate, estimated between 4-5%.
+#> driven by oil and gas exports.
-#> - The economy is primarily driven by hydrocarbons, accounting for over 90% of
+#> - The main industries are hydrocarbons, agriculture, and manufacturing.
-#> exports and 30-40% of GDP, with emerging contributions from agriculture and
-#> construction sectors.
+#> - Key challenges include economic diversification, high unemployment, and
+#> dependence on volatile energy prices.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE